-Using a non-empty pixel threshold of 1.5 electrons solves the effects (b) and (c) previously described albeit leaving (a) unattended and creating a new undesired effect (d): the deletion of genuine (i.e., electrons that are a product of the diffusion of electrons from events of interest to the surface rather than of unrelated backgrounds) one-electron events in the border of clusters.
+Using a non-empty pixel threshold of 1.5 electrons solves the effects (b) and (c) previously described albeit leaving (a) unattended and creating a new undesired effect (d): the deletion of genuine one-electron pixels in the border of clusters.
+We refer to genuine one-electron pixels as those produced by the diffusion of events of interest to the surface, as opposed to unrelated contributions.

-One-electron events from the background will contribute one, two, or more pixels away from clusters of interest with the same probability, while in the first neighbors, both genuine and background one-electron will contribute.
-Hence, a correction of effects (a) and (d) can be done \textit{ad-hoc}, event by event, by subtracting the expected one-electron contribution due to background and adding the one due to genuine electron.
-A count of pixels with one electron event over empty pixels was performed in the first and second-pixel borders of the clusters in order to determine this correction.
-Those borders were determined using a pixel dilation algorithm over the clusters which contained 2 or more electron events per pixel.
-Expanding clusters one pixel in all directions and counting occurrences of 1 electron events led to the expected value of the sum of both contributions: genuine and background.
-On the other hand, expanding clusters one more pixel (second border) and counting occurrences of 1 electron events, led to the expectation value of the background contribution only.
-Once we had both expectation values, the genuine contribution was trivially obtained as the difference.
+Undesired charge contribution can take place one, two, or more units away from clusters of interest with equal probability.
+While, in the case of neighboring pixels, both genuine and undesired charges will make contributions.
+Hence, a correction of effects (a) and (d) can be done \textit{ad-hoc}, event by event, by subtracting the expected undesired one-electron contribution $\mu_{und}$ and adding the one due to a genuine one-electron $\mu_{gen}$.
+In order to estimate these expectation values from the data, we measured the ratio between pixels with only one electron and empty pixels in the first and second-pixel borders of the clusters.
+Those borders were determined using a pixel dilation algorithm over the clusters that contained two or more electron events per pixel.
+Expanding clusters one pixel in all directions and counting occurrences of one-electron pixels led to the estimation of the expected value of the sum of both contributions: $\mu_{und}$ plus $\mu_{gen}$.
+On the other hand, expanding clusters one more pixel (second border) and counting occurrences one-electron pixels, led to an estimation of $\mu_{und}$ only.
+Then, $\mu_{gen}$ was trivially obtained as the difference.